SynchronetBBS/sbbs/xtrn/SlyVote/readme.txt

 although a few BBSes on Dove-Net are not Synchronet).
 FidoNet networks and other message networks that might not have Synchronet BBSes should not support voting by default in Synchronet.

+SlyVote stores user configuration files, which stores the user's last-read message numbers in the message areas, which are used when the user is viwing poll results.
+Even though Synchronet can keep track of the user's last-read message numbers, they are stored separately by SlyVote so that they don't interfere with the user's normal message reading.
+The SlyVote user configuration files are stored in sbbs/data/user, with the filenames in the format <user number>.SlyVote.cfg.
+The user number is 0-padded up to 4 digits.
+For example, user 1 would be 0001.SlyVote.cfg.

 SlyVote's look and feel was initially based on DCT Vote, a voting booth door which was available in the 1990s.